Top facts you need to know about The Legend, Ronaldinho

 Ronaldinho was the youngest of a poor family with 3 children.
 He lost his father in a pool accident when he was only 8 years old.
 Later, he became famous for his Brazilian flair and trickery.

 Like all poor children born in Brazil, their liberation was in football.
-The age of the ball was more evident than how it touched the ball.
+The age of the ball was more evident than how he touched the ball.
 He entered the infrastructure of the Gremio club for his young talents.

 It didn’t take much for him to become one of the most talked-about players in Brazil in 1998.